Jaguar I-Pace: Safety

-Racing

-Jaguar I-Pace eTrophy (Racecar)
+Jaguar I-Pace eTrophy

+Racing car

-The Jaguar I-Pace has a race-prepped version called the I-Pace eTrophy, a development of the I-Pace by Jaguar Special Vehicle Operations.
+The Jaguar I-Pace has a race-prepped version called the I-Pace eTrophy, a development of the I-Pace by Jaguar's Special Vehicle Operations.

-Series
+Racing series

-In September 2017, Jaguar announced their single-make racing series for the I-Pace, called eTrophy, after the racecar of the same name.
+In September 2017, Jaguar announced their single-make racing series for the I-Pace, called eTrophy, after the racing car of the same name.

-On 24 August 2018, the Jaguar I-Pace set a new EV lap record at Laguna Seca Racetrack in California.
+On 24 August 2018, the Jaguar I-Pace set a new EV lap record at the Laguna Seca race circuit in California.

 Sales

+These are the total sales in two of its markets; not included are the sales figures in other markets or the thousands sold to Waymo (as detailed below).

-Partnership for autonomous ride service
+Partnership with Waymo for autonomous ride service

-In 2018, Waymo selected the Jaguar I-Pace for use in its autonomous ride-hailing service, placing an order for 20,000 vehicles.
+In 2018, Waymo selected the Jaguar I-Pace for use in its autonomous ride-hailing service, placing an order for up to 20,000 vehicles.
+In May 2025 Waymo announced it had 1,500 autonomous vehicles (primarily the I-PACE) in operation in four American cities, and would equip "over 2,000" more I-PACEs with its Waymo Driver hardware.

 Wireless charging project

-In June 2020, Jaguar announced its support for a wirelessly-charged taxi project in Oslo, Norway.
-Jaguar will give 25 I-Pace vehicles to taxi company Cabonline, which will use the vehicles to test the charging infrastructure on taxis in the Norwegian capital.
-Ralf Speth, Jaguar Land Rover’s chief executive said "The taxi industry is the ideal test bed for wireless charging, and indeed for high-mileage electric mobility across the board".
+In June 2020, Jaguar announced its support for a wirelessly charged taxi project in Oslo, Norway.
+Jaguar gave 25 I-Pace vehicles to taxi company Cabonline, which will use the vehicles to test the charging infrastructure on taxis in the Norwegian capital.
+Ralf Speth, JLR's then chief executive, said, "The taxi industry is the ideal test bed for wireless charging, and indeed for high-mileage electric mobility across the board.".